-The A7986A implements the overcurrent protection sensing current flowing through the Power MOSFET.
+The L7986TA implements overcurrent protection by sensing current flowing through the Power MOSFET.
 Due to the noise created by the switching activity of the Power MOSFET, the current sensing is disabled during the initial phase of the conduction time.
 This avoids an erroneous detection of a fault condition.
 This interval is generally known as "masking time" or "blanking time".
 The masking time is about 200 ns.

-If the overcurrent limit is reached, the Power MOSFET is turned off implementing the pulseby-pulse overcurrent protection.
-Under the overcurrent condition, the device can skip turnon pulses in order to keep the output current constant and equal to the current limit.
+If the overcurrent limit is reached, the Power MOSFET is turned off implementing pulse-bypulse overcurrent protection.
+In the overcurrent condition, the device can skip turn-on pulses in order to keep the output current constant and equal to the current limit.
 If, at the end of the "masking time", the current is higher than the overcurrent threshold, the Power MOSFET is turned off and one pulse is skipped.
 If, at the following switching on, when the "masking time" ends, the current is still higher than the overcurrent threshold, the device skips two pulses.
 This mechanism is repeated and the device can skip up to seven pulses.
-While, if at the end of the "masking time" the current is lower than the overcurrent threshold, the number of skipped cycles is decreased by one unit (see Figure 8).
+While, if at the end of the "masking time", the current is lower than the overcurrent threshold, the number of skipped cycles is decreased by one unit (see Figure 7).

-So the overcurrent/short-circuit protection acts by switching off the Power MOSFET and reducing the switching frequency down to one eighth of the default switching frequency, in order to keep constant the output current around the current limit.
+So, the overcurrent/short-circuit protection acts by switching off the Power MOSFET and reducing the switching frequency down to one eighth of the default switching frequency, in order to keep constant the output current around the current limit.